odebroqueville/contextSearch/README.md

 # Context Search

-Firefox add-on to search selected text in a web page using your favorite search engines.
+Firefox add-on to search selected text in a web page using your favorite search engines or your preferred AI chat engines and prompts.

 ## Features

 * Access search engines from the Context Menu
 * Access search engines from an Icons Grid
-* Compatible with search engines using either GET or POST requests
+* Compatible with search engines using either HTTP GET or HTTP POST requests
 * Reverse-image search
 * Site search
 * Carry out multiple searches at once using multisearch